shoei05/oesearch/TESTER-README.md

   - Click the toolbar icon → type any query (JP/EN) → “Search”.
   - Confirm: new tab opens `openevidence.com`, the query plus the English SR/MA + GRADE prompt is auto‑filled once, and the search button auto‑clicks.
 - IME behavior (Japanese):
   - While composing (かな漢字変換中), hitting Enter should NOT submit.
-After composition ends, Enter submits.
+  - After composition ends, Enter submits per site behavior.
+  - Shift+Enter for newline remains available (site-dependent).
+  - Repeated conversions/commits should never auto-submit during composition.
+  - This can be toggled in Options: “Prevent Enter-submission while Japanese IME is composing”.
+Default: ON.
 - Context menu:
   - Select text on any page → right‑click → “Search OpenEvidence…”.
   - Confirm the same auto‑fill + submit behavior.